snotskie/ttrpg/md/index.md

 ## Focus
 <!-- _class: center creation -->

-> *Each character has a unique Focus for their History Stat, made up of a number of narrative touchstones that describe their backstory.*
+> *Each character has a unique Focus for their History Stat, made up of a number of narrative touchstones that describe what they can do or know related to their backstory.*
 > *&mdash;snotskie*

 ### Character Creation: Step Three!